 In recent years, the vegetarian diet (x) has garnered widespread popularity among people worldwide.
-Besides the environmental and ethical benefits of reducing meat in your diet, a well-planned vegetarian diet might also help in weight loss and lower the risk of contracting chronic diseases.
+Besides the environmental and ethical benefits of reducing meat in your diet, a well-planned vegetarian diet might also help you with weight loss and lower the risk of contracting chronic diseases.

 What is a Vegetarian Diet?

 The vegetarian diet involves refraining from any meal derived from meat, poultry and fish.

 You may adopt the diet for personal, religious and ethical issues, such as animal rights advocacy.
 You may also decide to become vegetarian for environmental reasons.
 You may decide on a vegetarian diet for a better lifestyle.

 There are various forms of a vegetarian diet, and each of which varies in the individual form of restrictions:

 It is important to note that there is no actual definition of what makes up a plant-based diet.
 You may not consider it as a set diet and may describe it as a lifestyle.
 Most people on a plant-based diet avoid all forms of animal products, from eggs to honey to the most apparent meat and dairy.

 Lacto-ovo vegetarians (x) do not eat meat but consume dairy products such as butter, cheese and milk.
 Lacto-ovo vegetarians, however, eat eggs, but they do not consume meat and dairy products.